Trooped/Defensive_Systems_Programming_Final_Project/README.md

  3. The protcol structure is available in the official course book.

 # Encryption
- - Asymmetric: RSA-1024.
+ - Asymmetric: RSA-1024
- - Symmetric: AES-CBC with a 128-bit key.
+ - Symmetric: AES-CBC with a 128-bit key
    - The IV can be assumed zeroed for this exercise.
- - Uses Crypto++ with course-provided wrappers to handle both RSA and AES encryption and decryption.
+ - Uses Crypto++ with course-provided wrappers to handle both RSA and AES encryption and decryption
- - Public keys are 160 bytes in the protocol, typically including any required header data (like X.509 structures).
+ - Public keys are 160 bytes in the protocol, typically including any required header data (like X.509 structures)
- - Private keys are 128 bytes in the protocol, and are encoded and decoded to and from base64 for storage.
+ - Private keys are 128 bytes in the protocol, and are encoded and decoded to and from base64 for storage
- - Symmetric keys are 16 bytes in the protocol, and are transferred from client A to client B after encrypting them with the public key of client B.
+ - Symmetric keys are 16 bytes in the protocol, and are transferred from client A to client B after encrypting them with the public key of client B (AES encrypted using RSA)

 # Author
 Omri Peretz